Online master’s in high incidence disabilities

 Become part of a multi-tiered system of support for students needing specially designed instruction.

 The online master’s in high incidence disabilities* gives you a big-picture view of the history and context of special education in the U.S., along with current best practices and methodologies you can apply right away in your classroom or in one-on-one interactions with students needing specially designed instruction.
-These programs are designed to:
+These programs are designed to help you:

-• Understand principles of Universal Design for Learning (UDL)
+• Understand the principles of Universal Design for Learning (UDL)

 • Utilize multi-tiered systems of support (MTSS)